cioccarellia/ksprefs/README.md

 ### Write <small>(Push)</small>
 To save values to the preference storage you use `push()`<br>
-Push takes a key and a value, and stores them inside the preferences, according to the commitStrategy, autoSavePoliciy.
+Push takes a key and a value, and stores them inside the preferences, according to the `commitStrategy`, `autoSavePoliciy`.

 ```kotlin
 prefs.push("username", viewModel.username)